Cashless Fundraising: Exclusive Fundraising Paper 2.0

-The increased acceptance of contactless, mobile payments and the wider use of QR codes has had a positive impact for charities.
-In this paper we aim to help charities make better use of QR codes and NFC to take their cashless fundraising to the next level.
+The increased acceptance of contactless, mobile payments and the wider use of QR codes have had a positive impact on charities.
+In this paper, we aim to help charities make better use of QR codes and NFC to take their cashless fundraising to the next level.

 How QR codes work and why NFC is more fun